Globalfcx/xFUND/README.md

 # xFund

-xTokenize is a platform for tokenizing the value of the community.
-By combining NFTs on the XRPL, we will be able to add value to the community that we have built on the XRPL network.

-The xTokenize Platform will also serve as the XRPL Projects Hub, where the most important information about all XRPL projects is aggregated, validated, and summarized.
+xFund - short describtion here...

-What is the main goal of the xTokenize Global Platform?
+What is the main goal of the xFund Platform?

-To unlock the value of the community and allow it to be tokenized on the XRPL.
+To help the projects to be funded.
+It will allow the new capital to flow into XRPL.

 xTokenize - Summary & Key Points